Why publishing a paper every day is a problem.

 One thing I've learned over the years is that many of the above people who could answer these questions, and who are in positions of power to do so, will immediately side-step the issue and not see it as their problem to solve.

 Of course, this explains why the system has allowed all this to happen in the first place, despite the fact that every scientist in the land can see the problem.

 A new blog from Dorothy Bishop raises even more concerns.
-Results following a formal investigation promised by publishers, have yet to materialise.
+Results following a formal investigation promised by publishers, have yet to materialize.

 Data has now been provided alongside a correction to the paper that appeared in IJMHA following the original request.

-Formal investigation has yet to materialise from JBA.
+A formal investigation has yet to materialize from JBA.